Platform review

 When to use HomeLight vs Agentsorted

-Both platforms are free for consumers.
-The difference is in approach, fee structure, and transparency.
-Here's an honest assessment.
+Both platforms are free to use for consumers.
+The difference is in matching approach, communication style, and how much control you want over the process.

 Use HomeLight if...